Monday, March 15, 2010

 If your template is missing that line of code, no magic for you.

-Now, consider possible additional details which some folks have - both a custom domain redirect, and a custom feed (ala FeedBurner) redirect, may provide more challenge.
+Now, consider possible additional details which some blogs have.
+Both a custom domain redirect, and a custom feed (ala FeedBurner) redirect, may provide more challenge.

 Also note that the URL shown in the header displays the native URL of the feed - and reflects the value of the internal feed URL variable.
 If you change this header record, that won't change the internal variable.
 To change the URL, you need to setup a redirected feed (such as a FeedBurner feed) - then use the Post Feed Redirect setting, to point to the redirected feed.